Cuba–Israel relations

-Cuba–Israel refers to the current and historical relations between the Republic of Cuba and the State of Israel.
+Cuba–Israel relations refers to the current and historical relations between the Republic of Cuba and the State of Israel.
 Both nations have not had official diplomatic relations since 1973.
 Israel maintains an Interest Section in the Canadian embassy in Havana.
-Cuba and a few other countries in the Western Hemisphere such as Belize (Since 2023), Bolivia, Colombia (Since 2024), Nicaragua have suspended ties with Israel, but nevertheless continue to accord it diplomatic recognition.
+Cuba and a few other countries in the Western Hemisphere such as Belize (Since 2023), Bolivia (2009-2019 and 2023-2025), Colombia (2024-2026), Nicaragua (2010-2017 and since 2024) have suspended ties with Israel, and Cuba went even further by withdrawing diplomatic recognition.